thin-edge/thin-edge.io/docs/src/operate/index.md

 import DocCardList from '@theme/DocCardList';

-This section is for the device operators who operate a device running thin-edge and the cloud operators who manage a fleet of thin-edge devices.
+This section is for the device operators who operate a device running %%te%% and the cloud operators who manage a fleet of %%te%% devices.

 <DocCardList />